Promoters: Yes, We Like To Have Fun

 But we're more than just party animals ...

-Happy New Year!
-Definitely a celebration that was made for us Promoters.
+I first wrote this blog for New Year a couple of years ago as it is definitely a celebration that was made for us Promoters.
 It's all about the new, going forward, fun, excitement, kissing, fireworks and lots and lots of people; preferably some you know and some who you just know are going to be great to introduce into your circle ...

 You should always invite a Promoter to your events!